Jordan-Tam/mini-wiki/README.md

    - Automatically seed the database with initial data

 4. Once all services are running, access the application: http://localhost:5173

+### Seeded users

+With the seeded users (user1 through user10, in general user{i}), their usernames and passwords follow a pattern as follows:

+Email: user{i}@gmail.com
+Password: Password!{i}

+Do not attempt to delete these users, as we kept them as permanent users for seeding between the Firebase database and MongoDB.
+This is because the seed file will be messed up going forward.
+If you want to test deleting users, please do so with accounts that you have created.

 ### Viewing Only Specific Service Logs